vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 śyāmāmahotsava--vide p.
 317 above under 'Drāksa-bhaksana';

 HV II.
-915 (from Adityapurāṇa), KR 303–304. Śyenagrūsanaridhi-on 4th, 8th, 9th, or 14th of K. śu.; for
+915 (from Ādityapurāṇa), KR 303–304. Śyenagrūsanaridhi-on 4th, 8th, 9th, or 14th of K. śu.; for

 women; in Kr̥ta age women gave a morsel to a hawk with the request to carry it to Devi; but now no such thing is done but women take food before their husbands on one of these days and husbands dine afterwards; HV II.
 641-43 (from

-Adityapurāṇa ). Śrāddhavrata-apply sandalwood paste to Śiva image in the
+Ādityapurāṇa ). Śrāddhavrata-apply sandalwood paste to Śiva image in the

 presence of Keśava image and donate jaladhenu and ghrta dhenu; performer is freed from all sins and goes to Siya